ricardoquesada/bluepad32/docs/getting_help.md

 E.g: I'm using Arduino IDE v2.0.9 with Bluepad32 v3.7.3

-## ESP32 Module
+## DevKit Module

-Not all modules are created equal.
+Not all devkits are created equal.

-Which ESP32 Module are you using?
+Which devkkit are you using?
 Provide a link to the device.

 E.g: I'm using Sparkfun Thing Plus - ESP32 WROOM: <https://www.sparkfun.com/products/17381>